jaccomoc/jactl/docs/pages/language-guide.md

 ### Lists

-A Jacsal `List` represents a list of values of any type.
+A Jactl `List` represents a list of values of any type.
 Lists can have a mixture of types within them.
 Lists are created using the `[]` syntax where the elements are a list of comma separated values:
 ```groovy
 > []            // empty list